Last updated on August 21, 2026

 Complexity: Medium

-For users with technical expertise, manually editing the Windows registry provides direct control over SID changes.
+Manually editing the Windows registry gives technically experienced users direct control over SID changes.
 Follow these steps carefully:

 - Open Registry Editor: Press

-Win + R, typeregedit, and press Enter.
-This opens the Registry Editor. - Navigate to SAM Database: Locate the Security Account Manager (SAM) database.
+Win + R, typeregedit, and press Enter. - Navigate to the SAM Database: Locate the Security Account Manager (SAM) database.
 Exercise caution when editing registry entries.

 - Modify SID Entries: Carefully alter the SID values.
-Ensure accuracy to prevent system instability.
+Accuracy matters here – errors can cause system instability.

-- Save and Exit: Save changes and exit the Registry Editor.
-Restart the computer to apply changes.
+- Save and Exit: Save your changes, exit the Registry Editor, and restart the computer to apply them.

 ⚠️ Registry editing carries risks.
 Backup your system before proceeding and ensure you understand each step.
 This method is suitable for advanced users comfortable with Windows internals.